 Removing Asbestos Siding Yourself

-Depending on the state you live in, you may also be able to tackle the asbestos removal job yourself, but be warned that you’ll be taking on a certain amount of risk if you decide to do so.
+Depending on the state you live in, you may also be able to tackle the asbestos removal job yourself, but be warned that you’ll be taking on a certain amount of risk if you decide to do so with any asbestos abatement efforts.

 Some states allow homeowners to legally remove asbestos from their home without a license (or even any training) as long as they’re only working on their own home and not offering services to others.